STEVE INSKEEP, Host:

 ALTMAN: Missouri Attorney General Chris Koster says he's also keeping a close eye on this industry.
 He pushed for new regulations in Missouri that will go into effect next year and has filed dozens of civil lawsuits.

-Mr. CHRIS KOSTER (Attorney General, Missouri): Other companies now recognize that we are going to bring integrity back to the industry, and if we have to do it in court, we will.
+CHRIS KOSTER: Other companies now recognize that we are going to bring integrity back to the industry, and if we have to do it in court, we will.